avantikalal/covid-gene-expression/report/biohackrxiv.md

 For citations of references, we prefer the use of parenthesis, last name and year.
 If you use a citation manager, Elsevier – Harvard or American Psychological Association (APA) will work.
 If you are referencing web pages, software or so, please do so in the same way.
 Whenever possible, add authors and year.
 We have included a couple of citations along this document for you to get the idea.
 Please remember to always add DOI whenever available, if not possible, please provide alternative URLs.
 You will end up with an alphabetical order list by authors’ last name.

-# Jupyter notebooks, GitHub repositories and data repositories
+# GitHub repositories and docker images

 * Please add a list here
 * Make sure you let us know which of these correspond to Jupyter notebooks.
 Although not supported yet, we plan to add features for them